wbbradley/pickls/README.md

       })
     else
       vim.notify(
-        "unable to find 'lintls' executable. not registering lintls as a language server. " ..
+        "unable to find 'pickls' executable. not registering pickls as a language server. " ..
-        "see lintls-debug-runner for further instructions")
+        "see pickls-debug-runner for further instructions")
     end
   end,
 })